AppliedLogicSystems/ALSProlog/13-Using-the-Prolog-Shell.md

 ## 13.7 ALS Prolog Command Line Options
 There are a number of options that can be included on the operating system shell command line when starting ALS Prolog.
+Any Prolog goals and terms appearing on the command line may need to be quoted (with OS shell quotes) to avoid interpretation by the OS shell.
+All switches which take an argument must be separated from that argument by a space.
 The following is a list of the options:
 ````
 -s This switch must be followed by a space and a path to a directory.
 The path
 is added to the searchdir/1 sequence.
 Multiple occurrences of -s with